 When you use an Array, you can only look up data by index 0, 1, 2.

-But what if you want to lookup data by string, like this?
+But what if you want to look up data by string, like this?

 to get a huge number.
 You then mod (%) that number by the size of the array.
 This gives you a valid index in the array for the word "Charlie".